Bolivia's first conservative president in 20 years promises warmer US ties

 Putting the house in order

 When asked how he would draw foreign investment and take on foreign debt, Paz repeated: “First you put the house in order quickly."
 That involves changing Bolivia's Constitution, he said, a prospect that has stirred fears among the country's Indigenous majority who finally found political representation in the 2005 election of MAS party founder Morales as the country’s first Indigenous president.
 Under Morales, a 2009 constitution gave Indigenous and other grassroots groups a bigger role in electoral politics and decision-making after years of being treated as second-class citizens by Bolivia's largely white and mestizo, or mixed-race, minority.
 The constitution also overhauled the judicial system, making it more vulnerable to political influence.
 Paz promised that his government would respect its commitment to the Indigenous majority but prioritize changes in a judiciary that for years has been seen as a political prize to be won rather than a check on government power.
-He promised to convene a summit to produce concrete proposals the day after his inauguration.
+He pledged to convene a summit to produce concrete proposals the day after his inauguration.
 To contain any frustration at his inability to fulfill his promises in the short term while pushing through difficult reforms, experts say that Paz will need to show the negotiating powers that he boasted of in his campaign.
 He appeared aware of that in Monday's news conference, saying that he and Lara “have extended our hand to all political forces in Parliament.”
+The street may be another matter.
+Late Monday, scattered protests against the election result erupted outside the Supreme Electoral Tribunal in Bolivia's capital of La Paz.
+Scores of Quiroga supporters wrapped themselves in national flags and chanted “Fraud, fraud, fraud!”
+Local media aired footage of other protests igniting in the prosperous eastern region of Santa Cruz.
+“I don't trust it at all,” said Shelly Sánchez, 48, one of the protesters in La Paz, explaining that she lost faith in Bolivia's electoral politics after Morales’ disputed 2019 reelection that sparked suspicions of fraud and prompted mass protests that led to his ouster under pressure from the military.
+“They’re all the same.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.